 Partnership schools work together to plan and deliver a programme of activities to enhance physics teaching and learning.
 The schools’ development of primary science and secondary physics is supported by Ogden funding, CPD opportunities and guidance from Ogden consultants and expert practitioners.

 Each partnership has a dedicated hub school and co-ordinator who is the main point of contact with the Trust; co-ordinators are awarded a limited time buy out to give them time away from their teaching commitments to establish and develop their partnership.

 Applications for new partnerships open annually between September and February.
-You can apply now to form a new partnership starting in September 2023.
 Visit our partnership pages to find out more about the programme and the opportunities available.

 Our partnership scheme is suitable for both local clusters of schools (groups of local schools wanting to collaborate on the teaching and learning of physics), and established collaborations (partnerships where there is already an existing formal relationship between schools (e.g., through a multi-academy trust).